SpongePowered/SpongeDocs/source/plugin/configuration/index.rst

 Creating a Default Plugin Configuration
 ---------------------------------------

-Plugins using the Sponge API have the option to use one or more configuration files.
+Plugins using SpongeAPI have the option to use one or more configuration files.
 Configuration files allow plugins to store data, and they allow server administrators to customize plugin options (if applicable).